rajpandya737/Anisync/README.md

 ## Usage

 On the website, simply type in your MAL username into the search bar and click submit.
 The program will then take a few seconds to process the data and return a list of beatmaps that appear on your anime list.
-The beatmaps are sorted by the rating you gave on your list, and the list is limited to 300 beatmaps.
+The beatmaps are sorted by the rating you gave on your list, and is limited to 300 beatmaps.
 If you have typed in your username correctly and no maps appear, it is likely due to the theme you have enabled on your anime profile, please disable it and try again.

 If you are running it locally, make your way to http://localhost:8000 and follow the same steps as above.